winitzki/scall/tutorial/programming_dhall.md

 To check the laws, we will write `assert` values corresponding to each law.

-As an example, here is how to check the monoid laws for the evidence value `monoidBool` defined above:
+As an example, let us  check the monoid laws for the evidence value `monoidBool` defined above:

 ```dhall
 let check_monoidBool_left_id_law = λ(x : Bool) → λ(y : Bool) → λ(z : Bool) →